User Commands lftp(1)

 ~/.netrc

-to ftp server.
+fied without a protocol to the `open' command.
 Passwords are also searched here if an

 URL with user name but with no password is used.